nicarpov/zargonBackup/README.md

 SRC - folder you want to backup
 DEST - folder to store backup
 LINK-DEST - path to one of the previous backup folders.
-Makes hardlonks to unchanged files.
+Makes hardlinks to unchanged files.

 # Usage example